nadrojisk/PythonIDS/project2.md

 ### 3. IDS Ettercap

 Another type of attack we aim to detect against is Ettercap's ARP poisioning.
-`heuristic_detection` takes in the same parameters as seen before and passes it to `sniffer`.
+`heuristic_detection` takes in the same parameters as seen before and passes it to `sniffer`. `heuristic_detection` checks for suspicious activity in the network traffic by looking for the host discovery process used by ettercap when setting up
+	an arp poisoning attack.
+The way we have implemented this scan is by counting the number of consecutive ARP requests made by a specific host.
+	If the number of consecutive arp requests made by the same host exceeds a set threshold value, the ids alerts the host machine, and returns a warning.

 ```python
 def heuristic_detection(file=None, **kwargs):